 Found in 2 Collections and/or Records:

-Abstract One still-life oil painting of a vase of flowers.
+One still-life oil painting of a vase of flowers.
 Light mint colored green vase with bright orange, red, pink and yellow toned flowers with a purple, blue and green background.
 Paint is think on the canvas surface.
 Signed "Goldberg" on bottom right.